Recent Research on the Hurricane - Climate Change Connection

 Anthropogenic Effects on Tropical Cyclone Activity - a synopsis page by MIT's Kerry Emanuel that includes a FAQ about global warming and hurricanes, an essay that summarizes recent research, and a reference list.

 Interview with Kerry Emanuel from the public radio show Here and Now on September 10, 2008.
-This short interview covers the basics of the latest research.
-Listen the audio file (requires Real Audio Player)

 Summary Statement on Tropical Cyclones and Climate Change (Acrobat (PDF) 75kB Sep10 08) by the International Workshop on Tropical Cyclones-VI Participants

 Real Climate's Hurricanes and Climate Change section summarizes some recent publications, policy and and research.